ObjectModules/deploy/[Mapping]-Concept.md

 ```
 Here on this section, we will explain about our way on making the mapping using layout diagram.
 We are going to get it applicable for all the above mappings.
 ##Symbol
-See that all of the mapping are consist of 4 elements which function in all of mappings are the same.
+See that all of the mappings are consist of 4 elements which function in all of mappings are the same.
 So we can define a symbolization for each of elements.
 Let's take this way:
 ```
 1. A straight line for entry point
 2. A text to define what we need